Probate Litigation Attorney in Pasadena

 The last idea in creating a trust is that one of the characteristics of a trust is that it allows for the assets in that trust to be protected from creditors (lawsuits).
 Protections of property from lawsuits and creditors.
 To see how we handle trust Disputes, See pg ( insert trust page link)

-Specific examples of KJM Law’s handling of Probate Litigation include the following:
+Specific examples of KJM Law’s handling of Probate Litigation Cases include the following:

 We represented a daughter in probate litigation, where the trust company requested instructions from the court on properly valuing trust assets when beneficiaries could not agree on valuation methods.
 Three months after engagement and following discussions between beneficiaries, we reached an agreement on valuation nearly three years after the death of the trust’s creator.
 Assets included a home in the Hollywood Hills.
 KJMLAW Partners mediated to reach an agreement with the sibling holding out.
 One sibling argued over a $90,000 payout to be split between all four siblings.
 We explained that each beneficiary’s share (about $20,000 each) was insufficient to fight over in court.